schmupu/ioBroker.asterisk/docs/PJSIP_TELEKOM.md

 - **$mitbenutzernr**		: Mitbenutzernummer like 0001
 - **$pin**					: your Telekom password (persönliches Kennwort) like 34242322

-the hostname, username and password configured in the Fritzbox or in the configruation of your VoIP Provider.
+the hostname, username and password configured in the Fritzbox or in the configuration of your VoIP Provider.
 Pleas do not change the other parameter.

 **/etc/asterisk/extensions.ael**
 ```sh